jordipuig37/mnist-games/README.md

 # MNIST Games

 This is my implementation of the MultiStep MNIST Game from [Learning to Communicate with Deep Multi-Agent Reinforcement Learning](https://arxiv.org/abs/1605.06676) using Python and Torch.
-The interactive notebook can also be found in kaggle in the following [link]().

 ## Results reporduction